 So, what does this have to do with personal finance?

 Glad you asked.

-Let’s delve into financial lessons from the game of basketball.
+Let’s delve into money lessons from the game of basketball.

 - How I Get Season Tickets for Free